SUMMARY OF THE CODE’S PRINCIPLES

 You have a duty to report discrimination, violence and harassment.

-If you experience or become aware of what you believe to be discrimination, violence or harassment, you are expected to report it in accordance with the “Reporting Potential Code Violations” section of the Code and the company’s Policy Against Workplace Harassment and Violence.
+If you experience or become aware of what you believe to be discrimination, violence or harassment, you are expected to report it in accordance with the “Reporting Potential Code Violations” section of the Code and the company’s Policy Against Workplace Violence, Harassment and Discrimination.
 Reports of discrimination, violence or harassment will be taken seriously and investigated.
 If you are found to be discriminating against, acting or threatening to act violently towards, or harassing any individual at Enwave, or if you knowingly condone the discrimination of, violence towards, or harassment of another individual, you will face corrective action up to and including termination without notice and for cause.

 We want to create a culture of reporting when it comes to discrimination, violence and harassment, as reporting is essential for us as a company to stamp out these behaviours.
 While we reserve the right to take corrective action if you knowingly make a false accusation about an innocent party, you will not face retaliation for making a good faith report or assisting in the investigation of a report.